Antoine Arnault: Personal life

-He is the younger brother of Delphine Arnault and has three half-brothers from his father's second marriage to Canadian pianist Hélène Mercier; he is a contemporary art enthusiast.
+Arnault is the younger brother of Delphine Arnault and has three half-brothers from his father's second marriage to Canadian pianist Hélène Mercier; he is a contemporary art enthusiast.

-Since 2011, he has been in a relationship with the Russian model and philanthropist Natalia Vodianova, with whom he has two sons, Maxim, born 2 May 2014, and Roman, born 4 June 2016.
+Arnault met Russian model and philanthropist Natalia Vodianova in 2011.
+They have two sons together, born in 2014 and 2016.
 Vodianova announced their engagement on 31 December 2019.
 The COVID-19 pandemic forced the cancellation of their 27 June 2020 wedding at Saint-Pierre d'Hautvillers Abbey, and the couple officially married on 21 June 2020 at a Paris registry office.